Jigyanshu2333/DSA/README.md

 # DSA
 This repoisitory provides you with the solutions for the "Striver's A2Z DSA Sheet".

-The topic wise classifictaion of the problems are defined in the brances of the repoisitory.
+The topic wise classification of the problems are defined in the brances of the repoisitory.